johnshearing/beemocracy/Beemocracy2.0.md

     * The governance is hosted on an immutable online forum for:
       *  Submitting and reading governance proposals
       *  Submitting and reading scout opinions and their voting recommendations
+    *  Any ADA holder can be a scout.
-    * Each scout must solicit for jury votes on each and every proposal they wish to weigh in on using an online document (a solicitation) which explains their position and which also locks their recommended vote.
+    * Scouts solicit for jury votes on each and every proposal they wish to weigh in on using an online document (a solicitation) which explains their position and which also locks their recommended votes.
     * The mechanism is an on-chain transaction with a signed voting recommendation and the hash of the solicitation text on an immutable webpage.
     * The URL for any webpage on the Interplanetary File System (IPFS) is the hash of the webpage text.
       * **So the on-chain transaction with the signed voting recommendation and hash of the solicitation text points to the solicitation text on the IPFS forum webpage.**
-    * The scouts's voting recommendation is embedded in the solicitation text and signed using their hardware wallet.
+    * The scouts's voting recommendation is appended to the solicitation text and signed using their hardware wallet when the transaction is sent to the blockchain.
     * The scout's voting recommendation can not be changed once the solicitation has been published (Blockchain transactions are immutable).
     * The scout's collection of digitally signed solicitations on governance proposals becomes a very important part of their reputation.
     * A scout's reputation is used to determine their character in jury selection and is also used to determine the types of governance proposals they can help decide.